IBM/maximo-labs/MkDocs/apm_8.8/docs/asset_data_loader.md

 ## Confirm Proper Data Upload
 <a name="confirm_upload"></a>
-The following steps will confirm that the data was uploaded properly
+The following steps will allow you confirm that the data was uploaded properly.

-1. Navigate to Maximo Manage for the environment provided to the notebook
+1. Navigate to `Maximo Manage` for the environment provided to the notebook

 2. Go to the `Assets` application